I am living and working in Japan, and I write articles with advice and tips based on my own travels.

 Public Transport Conduct: Train

-Some people care more about these conduct rules than others, so I'm going to mention the main things that locals have mentioned to me that they don't like people doing:
+Some people care more about these conduct rules than others, so I'm going to list the main things that locals have told me they don't like:

 - Talking loudly on the train.
 Some people are sleeping, and a lot of people are trying to listen for their stop, so this is considered really rude.